clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 ====================================================================================
 incremental: true

-We subset matrices using the same methods as with vectors, except we refer to `[rows, columns]`:
+We subset matrices using the same methods as with vectors, except we index them with `[rows, columns]`:

 ```r
 a_matrix[1, 2] # row 1, column 2